 Suspicious.

-"Audrey?" a rich, deep voice rumbled—low, magnetic, with a familiarity I couldn't place at first.
+"Audrey?" a rich, deep voice rumbled—low, magnetic, with a familiarity she couldn't place at first.
 A voice like a wolf calling through fog.

 Suddenly, it clicked.
 "Dorian."

-My brows knitted in a frown.
+Her brows knitted into a frown.
 "What do you want?"

+Dorian had noticed her wounded leg.
 Instead of insisting she travel to him, he offered to bring his child.
-That alone softened me a little.
+That alone softened Audrey a little.

-I had always had a tender spot for children—maybe because I once lost my own before the world ever met her.
+She had always had a tender spot for children—maybe because she had once lost her own before the world ever met her.

 Riley smirked.
 "This your new guy?
 Dorian… I swear I've heard that name."